-- significance levels of >68% and < 68%.
-Stations for which the AR(1) noise model was used - 2 are displayed as circles while those for which greater lags needed to be considered are shown - 3 as triangles.
-For reference, the positions of the north and south geomagnetic poles are also - 4 plotted as green stars.
-While the position of these poles drift slightly over the timescales - 5 considered by this study, these values (for 1960) are representative of the epoch. - 6 Some dominant regional variability is clear in figure 2.
-Firstly, there is a band at mid- - 7 geomagnetic latitudes in the northern hemisphere stretching from north America, through - 8 Europe and into north-east Asia which is dominated by stations that have moderate to strong - 9 positive correlations with Slough/Chilton.
-At mid to low geomagnetic latitudes, there is a - wide region dominated by stations which anti-correlate with Slough/Chilton though for many - of these stations the anticorrelation is not highly significant and a few even show a slight - 12 positive correlation.
+low this threshold are plotted as open symbols, the size of the symbol denoting significance levels of > 68% and < 68%.
+Stations for which the AR(1) noise model was used are displayed as circles while those for which greater lags needed to be considered are shown as triangles.
+For reference, the positions of the north and south geomagnetic poles are also plotted as green stars.
+While the position of these poles drifts slightly over the timescales considered by this study, these values (for 1960) are representative of the epoch.

+Some dominant regional variability is clear in Fig. 2.
+Firstly, there is a band at mid-geomagnetic latitudes in the Northern Hemisphere stretching from North America through Europe and into north-east Asia which is dominated by stations that have moderate to strong positive correlations with Slough/Chilton.
+At mid to low geomagnetic latitudes, there is a wide region dominated by stations that anticorrelate with Slough/Chilton, though for many of these stations the anti-correlation is not highly significant and a few even show a slight positive correlation.